miberg81/DriversApp/README.md

 This is a backend microservice to manage drivers on the road in an elegant way This app provides both CRUD Apis and query apis to manage drivers as per the task spec.

+The source code to the drivers microservice is under:
+DriversApp/drivers-backend/drivers-service

 The app runs by running DriversServiceApplication
 The server listens on port 8005.
 To run tests run DriversRestControllerIntegrationTest